GENERAL INFORMATION: 503-823-4000

 2. During the public review, the Director shall hear testimony or receive written comment concerning the proposed rules.
-The Director shall review the recommendations; taking into consideration the comments received during the public review process, and shall either adopt the proposed rules, modify or reject them.
+The Director shall review the recommendations, taking into consideration the comments received during the public review process, and shall either adopt the proposed rules, modify or reject them.
 If a substantial modification is made, the Director shall conduct additional public review, but no additional notice shall be required if such additional review is announced at the meeting at which the modification is made.
-Unless otherwise stated, all rules shall be effective upon adoption by the Director and shall be filed in the Office of the Director and with the City Auditor’s Portland Policy Documents repository.
+Unless otherwise stated, all rules shall be effective upon adoption by the Director and shall be filed with the City Auditor’s Portland Policy Documents repository.

-3. Notwithstanding paragraphs 2 and 3 of this Section, an interim rule may be adopted by the Director without prior notice upon a finding that failure to act promptly will result in serious prejudice to the public interest or the interest of the affected parties, including the specific reasons for such prejudice.
+3. An interim rule may be adopted by the Director without prior notice upon a finding that failure to act promptly will result in serious prejudice to the public interest or the interest of the affected parties, including the specific reasons for such prejudice.
 Any rule adopted pursuant to this paragraph shall be effective for a period of not longer than one year (365 days).
-Within 5 business days of the adoption of an interim rule, the Director shall send notice of the rule to all the following, giving the language of the rule change, describing the purpose of the rule, and inviting the submission of comments.
+Within 5 business days of the adoption of an interim rule, the Director shall send notice of the rule to all of the following, giving the language of the rule change, describing the purpose of the rule, and inviting the submission of comments:

 a.
-Neighborhood associations recognized by the City Office of Neighborhood Involvement,
+Neighborhood Associations recognized by the City Office of Community & Civic Life;

 b.
-District Coalitions recognized by the City Office of Neighborhood Involvement,
+District Coalitions recognized by the City Office of Community & Civic Life;

 c.
-Business District Associations identified by the City Office of Neighborhood Involvement; and,
+Business District Associations identified by the City Office of Community & Civic Life; and

 d.
 Persons on the Bureau of Planning and Sustainability list of parties interested in administrative rules.

-1. Upon the first violation, the Director shall issue a written warning notice to the retail establishment or food provider that a violation has occurred.
+1. Upon the first violation, the Director shall issue a written warning notice to the violator that a violation has occurred.